jdegene/ArcGIS-scripts/README.md

 Stacks multiple single tiffs into a single stacked tiff using *arcpy.CompositeBands_management*.
 Handles specifically multi-year bi-monthly raster data in its current form.
 Basically the opposite script to SplitTif.py

+### TreeLine.py

+*Date: 2016*

+Takes an DEM input raster and a forest raster (0 == forest, NoData == no Forest) and calculates pixels that indicate the local tree line.
+If a tree pixel is at the highest altitude compared to neighbouring pixels and there is land above this altitude without trees, this indicates the treeline.